 This is going to be more of a document and guide of our trials and errors in how we designed our Raspberry Pi 3 case.
-We did learn a lot about the general manufacturing process of trying to get one done professionally and even though we failed in some respects we are at least able to provide to you better instructions then just making something in theory crossing our fingers and hoping for the best.
+We did learn a lot about the general manufacturing process of trying to get one done professionally and even though we failed in some respects we are at least able to provide you better instructions then just making something, in theory, crossing our fingers and hoping for the best.

 Why make a case?

 While we did have moderate success using hand-tools and pre-fabricated ABS plastics with our Orange Pi.
 This was a great design.
 But well!
 The ominous black case with switches and plugs makes it look like a bomb.
 And even though the bomb aesthetic is sexy.
 We wanted something a little special for our Raspberry Pi 3.
 Now I know what some of you readers are thinking:

 Just pay $7-$15 and BUY one!
 Sheesh!

 To which if I wanted a basic boy Raspberry Pi to quickly assemble and tear apart again then great.
 Yes, this piece of crap acrylic cases that you buy from China will be just fine.
 But it doesn’t fit my needs and here’s why.

 - Space – Everyone wants to go as small and thin as possible resulting in you choking your Pi.